google/kotlin-fhir/README.md

-To address this issue, the library generates [surrogate](https://github.com/Kotlin/kotlinx.serialization/blob/master/docs/serializers.md#composite-serializer-via-surrogate) classes (e.g. `PatientSurrogate`) for data classes containing primitive data types, mapping each primitive data type to two JSON properties .
-It also generates custom serializers (e.g.
-`PatientSerializer`) that delegate the serialization/deserialization process to the corresponding surrogate classes and translate between the data classes and surrogate classes.
+To address this issue, the library generates [surrogate](https://github.com/Kotlin/kotlinx.serialization/blob/master/docs/serializers.md#composite-serializer-via-surrogate) classes (e.g. `PatientSurrogate`) for data classes containing primitive data types, mapping each primitive data type to two JSON properties (e.g. `gender` and `_gender`) .
+It also generates custom serializers (e.g. `PatientSerializer`) that delegate the serialization/deserialization process to the corresponding surrogate classes and translate between the data classes and surrogate classes.

 Serialization and deserialization for **sealed interfaces** follow a similar surrogate-based approach, with an **additional step to flatten and unflatten JSON**.
-For polymorphic properties—for example, `Patient.Deceased`—the library generates a custom serializer (e.g., `PatientDeceasedSerializer`) used in the resource’s surrogate class (e.g., `PatientSurrogate`).
+For polymorphic properties—for example, `Patient.MultipleBirth`—the library generates a custom serializer (e.g., `PatientMultipleBirthSerializer`) used in the resource’s surrogate class (e.g., `PatientSurrogate`).

 This relies on the FhirJsonTransformer (in [R4](https://github.com/google/kotlin-fhir/blob/main/fhir-model/src/commonMain/kotlin/com/google/fhir/model/r4/FhirJsonTransformer.kt), [R4B](https://github.com/google/kotlin-fhir/blob/main/fhir-model/src/commonMain/kotlin/com/google/fhir/model/r4b/FhirJsonTransformer.kt), [R5](https://github.com/google/kotlin-fhir/blob/main/fhir-model/src/commonMain/kotlin/com/google/fhir/model/r5/FhirJsonTransformer.kt)), which flattens JSON during serialization and unflattens during deserialization.
-This approach avoids JVM constructor limits caused by FHIR’s many properties (including extensions for primitive types) by delegating complex polymorphic fields to their custom serializers instead of fully expanding them in the resource's surrogate class.
+This approach avoids [JVM constructor arguments limit](https://docs.oracle.com/javase/specs/jvms/se19/html/jvms-4.html#jvms-4.3.3) caused by FHIR’s many properties
+(including extensions for primitive types) by delegating complex polymorphic fields to their custom serializers instead of fully expanding them in the resource's surrogate class.

+The `toModel` function in each surrogate class merges primitive type values with their extension fields into a single object, and consolidates related fields for sealed interfaces into their proper model representation.

 ### FHIR codegen